Find Affordable College Courses

 Fort Lewis College ranked #7 on this year’s Best Value Natural Resources & Conservation Schools in the Rocky Mountains Region list.
 FLC is a small public school located in the town of Durango.

-Out-of-state tuition fees for undergraduate students at FLC are $19,660 per year.
+The average tuition and fees for an out-of-state undergraduate student at FLC are $19,660 a year.
 Natural Resources & Conservation majors at FLC take out an average of $14,951 in student loans while working on their egree.

 Read More…